 - Use your own QR Code reader on your cell phone to test your code.

 The example above is a copy of what is generated after the QR Code is generated.
-I had to send it to my own email account to be able to be able to take a screen shot of it because it is generated on a smartphone and sent to the person you listed when you generated the QR Code.
+I had to send it to my own email account to be able to take a screenshot of it because it is generated on a smartphone and sent to the person you listed when you generated the QR Code.

 After generating the code for my client, I decided to browse some of the other more notable Data Type options.
 Many of them require paid subscriptions.
 This makes sense for some of them, like the image file and the PDF because they require storage of the files on the site’s server.